CsabaDu/CsabaDu.DynamicTestData/README.md

     // New feature v1.6.0: This method calls the
     // 'ITestData.ToParams' method with the null-check of the caller
     // 'ITestData' instance.
 When this method returns, the
-    // 'out string testCase' parameter contains the value of the
+    // 'out string testCaseName' parameter contains the value of the
     // 'TestCase' property from the provided 'testData' parameter. public static object?[] TestDataToParams(
         [NotNull] ITestData testData,
         ArgsCode argsCode,
         bool withExpected,
-        out string testCase)
+        out string testCaseName)
     {
-        testCase = testData?.TestCase
+        testCaseName = testData?.TestCase
             ?? throw new ArgumentNullException(nameof(testData));

         return testData.ToParams(argsCode, withExpected);